CPA Requirements

 And it’s notorious for how difficult it is.
 So passing it will be a large part of your process towards becoming a CPA.

-Each part of the exam is about four hours long and made up of different types of questions, such as multiple choice questions, simulation, and written communication.
-You must pass all 4 parts within 18 months of each other or you’ll have to start over again entirely.
+Each part is four hours long and includes multiple-choice questions, task-based simulations, and written communication tasks.
+You must pass all four sections within 18 months of each other.

 Lastly, maintaining your license